 Whatever the case may be, the length of the series means that there is plenty of room for Jujutsu Kaisen Season 3, 4, and beyond.

-Will a Jujutsu Kaisen movie adapt Volume 0?
+Jujutsu Kaisen movie to adapt Volume 0: Cursed Child Arc

 Notably, the anime adaptation skipped over Jujutsu Kaisen 0, the Tokyo Metropolitan Curse Technical School manga.
-While the story is not necessary for the first season, it’d make sense to adapt the story into an anime in the future.
+While the story is not necessary for the first season, it makes sense to adapt the story into an anime movie.

 The plot focused on a teenager Yuta Okkotsu, a victim of a Special Grade Curse.
 Similar to Yuji, Yuta is designated to be executed, but Satoru Gojo intervenes and Yuta is enrolled in the school.